austinbv/dino/README.md

   **Tip:** Kits are a cost-effective way to get started.
 They will almost certainly include these parts, plus more, getting you well beyond the starter examples.

-* The remaining examples will usually demonstrate the interface for a specific component class, or how to use multiple components together.
+* There are many more [examples](examples) demonstrating the interface for every supported peripheral, and some showing how to use them together.
-* Each example folder should incldue a wiring diagram alongside its code.
+* Each example should incldue a wiring diagram alongside its code (still incomplete).

 ####  More Examples